tarunaaggarwal/bwg-s19/README.md

 ---
 ---
 #### B. **Practice Makes Perfect**
 It would be great if you are able to run through this [Software Carpentry Shell Novice Tutorial](http://swcarpentry.github.io/shell-novice/) before next week.
-This way we don't have to spend too much reviewing and move into Qiime2 right away.
+This way we don't have to spend too much reviewing, and we can move into Qiime2 right away.